Feynman checkers: lattice quantum field theory with real time: Generalizations to several particles

 \subsection{Fermi theory and Feynman diagrams}

-Now we couple two copies of the model in a way resembling Fermi theory, which describes one type of weak interaction between electrons and muons, slightly heavier analogues of electrons.
+Now we couple two copies of the model in a way resembling Fermi'\blueit{s} theory, which describes one type of weak interaction between electrons and muons, slightly heavier \blueit{analogs} of electrons.

 \begin{definition} Fix $g, m_\mathrm{e}, m_\mu>0$ called \emph{coupling constant, electron}, and \emph{muon mass} respectively.
 Denote by $\mathrm{commonedges}(S_\mathrm{e},S_\mu)$ the number of common edges in two loop configurations $S_\mathrm{e},S_\mu$ (possibly with sources and sinks).
 The \emph{arrow from edges $a_\mathrm{e}$ and $a_\mu$ to edges $f_\mathrm{e}$ and $f_\mu$} is